sosy-lab/cpachecker/doc/Developing.md

    and ensure that [`Copyright.txt`](../Copyright.txt) and [`Authors.txt`](../Authors.txt) are up-to-date.

 2. Define a new version by setting `version.base` in [`build.xml`](../build.xml) to the new value.
+   Our versioning system is `decade.year.month`, but the first release in a year is `decade.year`.

 3. Build binary versions with `ant clean dist` and test them to ensure that all necessary files are contained in them.
+   Make sure that you do not have any local changes or unversioned files in your checkout.

 4. Update homepage:
    - Add release archives to `/html` in the repository.